Features

 TradeChart(account.trades)

-Once you code base grows too large for a notebook, the same code can be used in a traditional IDE.
+Once your code base grows too large for a notebook, the same code can be used in a traditional IDE.

 Order Management